Embedded-AMS/EmbeddedProto_Example_STM32_UART/README.md

 Copyrights 2020 Embedded AMS B.V.
 Amsterdam, [www.EmbeddedAMS.nl](https://www.EmbeddedAMS.nl), [info@EmbeddedAMS.nl](mailto:info@EmbeddedAMS.nl)

+Looking for a more elaborate description of this example?
+Please visit: https://embeddedproto.com/a-simple-uart-example-with-embedded-proto/

 # Introduction

 This repository hosts example code for Embedded Proto, the embedded implementation of Google Protocol Buffers.
 It is a simple example showing how a micro controller and desktop pc can communicate over UART.
-Command messages are send from a desktop script over an UART comport to the mcu.
+Command messages are send from a desktop script over an UART comport to the MCU.

 ![alt text](https://embeddedproto.com/wp-content/uploads/2020/05/PC_to_MCU_over_UART.png "PC to MCU over UART")

 This example mimics a fun fair game.
-Move the grabling hook around and see if you can catch the price!
+Move the claw around and see if you can catch the price!

 ![alt text](https://embeddedproto.com/wp-content/uploads/2020/05/fun_fair_game__pxfuel.jpg "Fun Fair Game")